ckf2102/DAT7-Coursework/Class2.md

 ## Class 2
 ### 3 June 2015

+- You clone repositories, not the files
+- You also clone the histories

 **GitHub -> Git -> GitHub**

 *Cloning your repository from GitHub to your local machine (Git)*